-January 21, 2025 – California Public Self-Insured: A recent report by the Office of Self-Insurance Plans (OSIP) highlights a notable reduction in California public self-insured workers’ compensation claims for the fiscal year (FY) 2022/23.
-This decline, primarily due to a sharp drop in indemnity claims, marks an essential shift in the workers’ compensation landscape.
+January 21, 2025 | Sacrament, CA — MedLegalNews.com — Public self-insured claims in California have declined, according to a recent report by the Office of Self-Insurance Plans (OSIP).
+The report highlights a notable reduction in California public self-insured workers’ compensation claims for the fiscal year (FY) 2022/23, primarily driven by a sharp drop in indemnity claims, signaling an important shift in the workers’ compensation landscape.

 Key Findings